griba2001/rust-monadic/README.md

 You can use:
 * to return an expression value: `pure return_expresion`
+* to end with a monadic expr.    `monadic_expression`
 * to use the monad result:       `v <- monadic_expression`
 * to ignore the monad result:    `_ <- monadic_expression`
 * to combine monad results:      `let z = expression`
 * to filter results:             `guard boolean_expression`

-Note: *let*, within the macro, introduces an expression, not a block.
+Note: *let*, within the macro, introduces an expression, unlike Haskell.

 Example1: monadic comprehensions à la Haskell (file: examples/comprehension.rs)